FRC-Sonic-Squirrels/Flywheel-Tuner/README.md

 I highly recommend reading [this excellent article](https://trickingrockstothink.com/blog_posts/2019/10/19/tuning_pid.html) on how to tune PIDF for a flywheel.
 Follow the example in the sidebar to tune an imaginary flywheel.

+## Falcon 500

+Check out the `CTRE` branch for a version of this code that works with Falon 500 motors and the `WPI_FalonFX` classes.

 ## Setup

 Before building this project in VS Code, make sure you run the WPILib `Set Team Number` to your team number.